rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Channeler.md

 - **+4 PM:** muda o tipo dos dados de auxílio para d8.
 Requer 2º círculo.
 - **+1 PM:** muda o alvo para 1 cadáver e a duração para 1 semana.
 O cadáver não se decompõe nem pode ser transformado em morto-vivo pela duração da magia..

+### Bestow Curse (3 MP)
+<div class="spell-tags">occult enchantment decay</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** Touch
+- **Alvo:** Criatura
+- **Duração:** Concentration, up to 1 minute
+___

+You touch a creature, which must succeed on a Wisdom saving throw or become cursed for the duration.
+Until the curse ends, the target suffers one of the following effects of your choice:Choose one ability.
+The target has Disadvantage on ability checks and saving throws made with that ability.The target has Disadvantage on attack rolls against you.In combat, the target must succeed on a Wisdom saving throw at the start of each of its turns or be forced to take the Dodge action on that turn.If you deal damage to the target with an attack roll or a spell, the target takes an extra 1d8 Necrotic damage.

+- **+2 PM:** Mude o dano necrótico para 2d8.

 ### Binding Ice (2 MP)
 <div class="spell-tags">cold elemental thaumaturgy evocation</div>